Iota-School/nonvisual_data_science/talking_to_your_data/sections/dataframe_fundamentals.md

 That's pretty weird output, but this is Python's way of describing that the index is a count that starts at 0, stops at 5, and goes up by one each time.
 Basically, our index is a list-like object that counts up from 0, which is not really that useful to us.

 What does a good and useful index look like?
 Typically, we like to use something unique to each row, preferably that is identifying.
 In our case, we know our data represents our monthly budget.
 Each row represents a month.
-Since the data set is small, the months are also unique.
+Since the dataset is small, the months are also unique.
 For now, months would make for the best index.
 Let's replace our non-useful index with a better one:

 ```python
 df.index = df.month